bile0026/Cisco_VLAN_Deployment/README.md

 # Cisco_VLAN_Deployment
 VLAN Deployment with Source and Target Vlan

-This is a project for deploying vlans to Cisco devices with Ansible.
+This is a project for deploying and changing access vlans to Cisco devices with Ansible.
 This playbook will need to be updated with source and target vlan numbers for your case.
 It will take into account things like trunking the new vlan, changing access ports from a current vlan to a new vlan, and making sure the Layer2 vlan object exists.
-You can enable or disable these functions by commenting out the specific playbooks in the ```roles/Deploy_Vlan/tasks/main.yml``` file.

-The current production version is ```Prod/deploy_vlan.yml```.
-There are a few things that will need to be updated for your intended results.
-These are outlined below.
-Deploy_Vlans has been converted to a role, so there's some additional considerations to take into place.
+# Notes
+* Updated to no longer require the genie parser.
+All that's needed is the cisco.ios collection!

 # Requirements
 A couple of requirements for this role need to be installed along with ansible.

-- [ ] Install Python3 if it is not already installed ```sudo apt/yum install python3``` (Most distributions include this by default now).
+- [ ] Install cisco.ios collection `ansible-galaxy collection install cisco.ios`
-- [ ] The pyats/genie applications this playbook uses are required to be run in a python virtual environment.
-    - [ ] Create a working directory with ```mkdir <directory_name>```
-    - [ ] Cd into the new directory ```cd <directory_name>```
-    - [ ] Run ```Python3 -m venv .venv``` (This creates the virtual environment in your current directory)
-    - [ ] Run ```source .venv/bin/activate``` to place your session into the Python virtual environment.
-(You can use this same command in the future to place you back into the virtual environment for future work)
-- [ ] pip3 needs to be installed inside the virtual environment. ```sudo apt/yum install python3-pip```
-- [ ] Use the requirements file included in this repository to install the necessary prerequisites. ```sudo pip3 -r requirements.txt```

 Once your prerequisites are taken care of, you can move on to prepping the playbook.

-# Files to Change
+# Variables to Change

 ```
 # roles/Deploy_Vlan/defaults/main.yml
 target_vlan: <new_vlan_number>
+target_vlan_string: <new vlan number in string>
 target_vlan_name: <vlan_name>
 source_vlan: <current_vlan_number>
-trunking_vlan: <vlan_to_identify_trunks>
+trunk_native_vlan: <vlan_to_identify_trunks>
+alt_trunk_native_vlan: <second native vlan to identify trunks>

 # deploy_vlan.yml
 hosts: <hosts,groupnames>